JBoss.orgCommunity Documentation

 The benchmarker supports outputting problem statistics as graphs and CSV (comma separated values) files to

-the benchmarkDirectory
+the benchmarkDirectory.

 To configure graph and CSV output of a statistic, just add a problemStatisticType